hpages/crypticcheckerr/README.md

     ** will not attempt to run examples
     * checking examples ...
 SKIPPED

-The name of the file where the parse error happens (`lines`) and the line:col numbers are meaningless, so the developer of the package are on their own!
+The name of the file where the parse error happens (`lines`) is meaningless (the package does not have such file).
+Also the line:col numbers are incorrect.

+The correct location of the parse error is position 12 of line 11 in file `man/manpage2.Rd`.

 FWIW the issue can be debugged interactively by running: